 How to Grow and Care for Opuntia basilaris

-Soil: This cactus requires a soil mix that drains well.
-It prefers sandy or gravelly soil but can tolerate other soil types if there is good drainage.
-Use a commercial cactus potting mix, or create your own.
+Soil: This cactus requires a well-draining soil mix.
+You can use a commercial cactus potting mix or create your own.

-Temperature: Extremely tolerant of high temperatures, this cactus prefers cooler temperatures in winter.
-O. basilaris can withstand temperatures as low as 10 °F (-12.2 °C).
-USDA Plant Hardiness Zones 8a to 10b, 10 to 40 °F (-12.2 to 4.4 °C).
+Temperature: Opuntia basilaris is highly tolerant of high temperatures and prefers cooler temperatures in winter.
+It grows best in USDA Plant Hardiness Zones 8a to 10b, with average minimum winter temperatures ranging from 10 to 40 °F (-12.2 to 4.4 °C).

-Fertilizing: O. basilaris does not need fertilizer when planted in the ground.
+Fertilizing: Opuntia basilaris does not need fertilizer when planted in the ground.
 However, in a container, the plant will benefit from fertilization during the growing season.
 Apply a water-soluble fertilizer.
 Suspend feeding during the winter when the plant goes dormant.

 Learn more at How to Grow and Care for Opuntia.